mvolkmann/blog/src/swift.md

 ```

 Conditions being tested must evaluate to a `Bool`.
-Other types are not coerced to a `Bool` value.
+Other types are not automatically coerced to a `Bool` value.
 For example, an `Int` with a value of 0 is not treated as `false`.

 Conditions can be specified by a comma-separated list of expressions